castRoberto/PDM_LSE/practice4_1/README.md

-# [PDM] Practice 3, Modularization
+# [PDM] Practice 4.1, Software debounce

-Practice related to the modularization of functions that control non-blocking delays.
+Practice related to the implementation of a finite state machine to control bounces due to the mechanics of a push button.

 ## Author
 Roberto Enrique Castro Beltran

 ## Description

-A package called API is created that contains the header and implementation files for the API_delay module.
-Calls are redirected to this new module.
-The concept of encapsulation is also used by limiting the scope with the static modifier of a new function called isTimeOut.
+The functions debounceFsmInit, debounceFsmUpdate, buttonPressed, buttonReleased are created to control the states of the FSM and its corresponding output, for this the machine is modeled with four possible states (BUTTON_UP, BUTTON_FALLING, BUTTON_DOWN, BUTTON_RAISING)